 10. Is the Organization Ready to Take the Reins on Sustaining the Gains?

-The ultimate objective for a DMAIC project is for the organization to become self-sufficient at operating the process in its improved state.
+The ultimate objective for a DMAIC project is for the organization to become self-sufficient in operating the process in its improved state.
 Question 9 describes some of the measures to get them ready, while this question focuses on making sure the actual execution is in place.
 It includes ways to detect and respond whenever the process hints at a return to the pre-project state: a blend of human and technical considerations.

-Clearly this list of questions is not exhaustive, but as a means of bringing new candidates up to speed it is beneficial.
+This list of questions is not exhaustive, but as a means of bringing new candidates up to speed it is beneficial.
 Try applying them to your projects.